Awanit512/GitWithAr512/GIT_USUALYY_USED_COMMANDS.md

-_A list of my commonly used Git commands_
+_A list of  commonly used Git commands_

-*If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*
+*If you are interested in my Git aliases, have a look this  `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*

 --